khDev01/Software-Development/Yr1/HCI/README.md

 HCI impacts on culture
 * translators
-* psychologicla & socialogical impacts
+* psychological & sociological impacts
 * Loss of trades
 * impact on developing nations